-To evaluate a program circ with a non-empty input stream i1::instream, the head of the input stream is pushed onto the environment env.
-This corresponds Γ' in the paper rule. circ is then evaluated within this time step.
-The remainder of the input stream is then evaluated using the new circuit circ1.
-Finally, the output o1 is prepended to the resulting output stream.
+To evaluate a program circ\ with a non-empty input stream i1\::instream\, the head of the input stream is pushed onto the environment env\.
+This corresponds $\Gamma'$ in the paper rules. circ\ is then evaluated within this time step.
+The remainder of the input stream is then evaluated using the new circuit circ1\.
+Finally, the output o1\ is prepended to the resulting output stream.
 It is a pretty printed version of:

+This is only one possible underlying format we could use for the embedded operational semantics rules.
+Their differences are mainly pragmatic and do not affect any of the results presented here.
 Henceforth we will only show pretty printed output.
-Unfortunately, no quotation/antiquotation system is available, so that any input must still use the raw syntax.
+Unfortunately, no quotation/anti-quotation system is available, so that any input must still use the raw syntax.
 The rule for the multiplexor, ReduceIf' is similar: